-Projects that had prior City Council appropriations but were not fully expended have remaining appropriation balances included as carryover amounts.
+Projects which had prior City Council appropriations but were not fully expended have remaining appropriation balances included as carryover amounts.

 These amounts are strictly an estimate and will be trued-up at year-end close.
 Amounts reflected in projected carryover column should not be construed as funds available for commitment.
-In many cases, the carryover estimate includes funds that have been encumbered/committed because of an executed contract for services or goods.
+In many cases the carryover estimate includes funds that have been encumbered/committed as a result of an executed contract for services or goods.